-First you will need to determine to which transactions the wash sale adjustments apply.
+First, you will need to determine the transactions to which the wash sale adjustments apply.
 Any wash sale adjustment will apply to a loss transaction reported on the same day with the same description.
 For full wash sale transactions, the amount of the wash sale adjustment will match the loss amount for the other transaction.
 In the case of partial wash sale transactions, you will need to match these amounts based upon the close date or date sold.

-During the CSV import process you will be able to match these new column headings.
-When you match the Wash Sale and Adjustment Amount columns during the import process, the TaxAct program will automatically add the adjustment code (W) and adjustment amount when reporting this transaction on Form 8949 per the IRS instructions.
+During the CSV import process, you will be able to match these new column headings.
+When you match the Wash Sale and Adjustment Amount columns during the import process, the TaxAct program will automatically add the adjustment code (W) and adjustment amount when reporting this transaction on Form 8949 Sales and Other Dispositions of Capital Assets per the IRS instructions.

-If you are still having issues adjusting your CSV file, you can contact our Taxpayer Support center at 319-373-3600 Option 1 for Consumer, then Option 3 for Tax.
+If you are still having issues adjusting your CSV file, you can contact our Taxpayer Support center at 319-373-3600.
+Select Option 1 for Consumer, then select Option 3 for Tax.